TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Optimization_and_Numerical_Methods/Optimization/Algorithms for Least Square Estimation Problem.md

 - [[Singular Value Decomposition of Linear Map]]
 - [[Least Square Estimation via Singular Value Decomposition]]

-### Iterative Method to Solve Large Least Square Problem
+### Krylov Subspace Methods to Solve Large Least Square Problem

 >[!info]
 >The **iterative methods** can be used to solve the **high dimensional normal equation**